Stealth-R-D-LLC/Stealth/doc/README_windows.txt

 The software automatically finds other nodes to connect to.
 You can enable Universal Plug and Play (UPnP) with your router/firewall or forward port 36502 (TCP) to your computer so you can receive incoming connections.
-StealthCoin works without incoming connections, but allowing incoming connections helps the StealthCoin network.
+Stealth works without incoming connections, but allowing incoming connections helps the Stealth network.

 Upgrade
 -------